-Included in the trade receivable balance are debtors with a carrying amount of \$152k (2019: \$171k) in the group which are past due at the end of the reporting period but have not been provided for as there has not been a significant change in credit quality and the amounts are still considered recoverable.
-The entire balance relates to a client with an S&P credit rating of A+ with whom the Group has traded with for more than one year with no history of delinquency.
-The nature of the client, namely a global bank listed on the NYSE, gives further confidence that these past due balances are not impaired.
+Included in the trade receivable balance are debtors with a carrying amount of \$82k (2020: \$152k) in the group which are past due at the end of the reporting period but have not been provided for as there has not been a significant change in credit quality and the amounts are still considered recoverable.
+The balance relates to two USA clients who pay by cheque rather than EFT.
+Due to covid restrictions the cheques were held at our serviced office until they could be collected and banked.
 The Group does not hold any collateral over these balances.
+The amounts have been settled post year end.